ahadzic7/RMA-quizz-app/Readme.md

-# RMA - Projekat 2021
+# RMA - Project 2021

-Projekat rađen u sklopu predmeta Razvoj Mobilnih Aplikacija u 2021. godini
+Project created for the subject Development of Mobile Apps in 2021.

-Radi se u android mobilnoj aplikaciji za fakultetske kvizove.
+It is a mobile app for quizzes.

 <p align="center">
   <img src="images/Quizz.jpg" alt="Main page"/>

   <img src="images/Question.jpg" alt="Main page"/>
 </p>